SalvatoreRa/tutorial/artificial intelligence/LLM_course.md

 ## Mathematical basis

 **Resources**

-* [3Blue1Brown - The Essence of Linear Algebra](https://www.youtube.com/watch?v=fNk_zzaMoSs&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab): Series of videos that give a geometric intuition to these concepts.
+* [3Blue1Brown - The Essence of Linear Algebra](https://www.youtube.com/watch?v=fNk_zzaMoSs&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab): This YouTube channel provides visually intuitive explanations of mathematical concepts, including linear algebra and neural networks.
-* [StatQuest with Josh Starmer - Statistics Fundamentals](https://www.youtube.com/watch?v=qBigTkBLU6g&list=PLblh5JKOoLUK0FLuzwntyYI10UQFUhsY9): Offers simple and clear explanations for many statistical concepts.
+* [StatQuest with Josh Starmer - Statistics Fundamentals](https://www.youtube.com/watch?v=qBigTkBLU6g&list=PLblh5JKOoLUK0FLuzwntyYI10UQFUhsY9): This YouTube series offers clear and engaging explanations of fundamental statistical concepts.
+Hosted by Josh Starmer, the videos use simple visuals and straightforward language to make topics like probability, regression, hypothesis testing, and statistical distributions accessible to learners at all levels.
-* [AP Statistics Intuition by Ms Aerin](https://automata88.medium.com/list/cacc224d5e7d): List of Medium articles that provide the intuition behind every probability distribution.
+* [AP Statistics Intuition by Ms Aerin](https://automata88.medium.com/list/cacc224d5e7d):  This Medium series by Ms. Aerin provides insightful explanations of AP Statistics concepts.
+The articles focus on building a deep understanding of statistical principles through intuitive explanations, making complex topics more approachable..
-* [Immersive Linear Algebra](https://immersivemath.com/ila/learnmore.html): Another visual interpretation of linear algebra.
+* [Immersive Linear Algebra](https://immersivemath.com/ila/learnmore.html): This interactive online textbook offers a comprehensive and engaging approach to learning linear algebra.
+It combines clear explanations with dynamic visualizations and interactive exercises to help readers develop a deep understanding of key concepts such as vectors, matrices, determinants, and eigenvalues..
-* [Khan Academy - Linear Algebra](https://www.khanacademy.org/math/linear-algebra): Great for beginners as it explains the concepts in a very intuitive way.
+* [Khan Academy - Linear Algebra](https://www.khanacademy.org/math/linear-algebra): This comprehensive course on Khan Academy covers the fundamental concepts of linear algebra.
+It includes topics such as vector spaces, matrices, determinants, eigenvalues, and linear transformations.
-* [Khan Academy - Calculus](https://www.khanacademy.org/math/calculus-1): An interactive course that covers all the basics of calculus.
+* [Khan Academy - Calculus](https://www.khanacademy.org/math/calculus-1): This extensive course on Khan Academy covers key topics in calculus, including limits, derivatives, integrals, and the fundamental theorem of calculus.
+Through a series of video lessons, interactive exercises, and step-by-step explanations, learners can develop a strong understanding of calculus concepts.
-* [Khan Academy - Probability and Statistics](https://www.khanacademy.org/math/statistics-probability): Delivers the material in an easy-to-understand format.
+* [Khan Academy - Probability and Statistics](https://www.khanacademy.org/math/statistics-probability): This detailed course on Khan Academy covers essential concepts in probability and statistics.
+Topics include descriptive statistics, probability distributions, random variables, hypothesis testing, and inferential statistics.

 ## Python basics